You are currently viewing Tumdra Ami Ney, the Abode of Wish-granting Goddess Ekajati in Bhutan

 Historical Significance of Tumdra Ami Ney/ Lhamo Ekajati Ney

-According to the legend, Terton Drukdra Dorji revealed and discovered a relic (Ter) of Aum Kangchim’s statue from the Ney.
+Legend has it that, Terton Drukdra Dorji revealed and discovered a relic (Ter) of Aum Kangchim’s statue from the Ney.
+Aum Kangchim is believed to be a god of wealth and grants blessings of wealth and happiness.
+The Aum Kangchim or Lhamo Ekajati has a unique look and is depicted with a single breast, one leg, one eye below her forehead, and a single hair.
+Thus, the Ney is named Aum A KA ZA TI Ney or Aum Kangchim Nye.
 This statue of Lhamo Ekajati is the main relic of Dokhachu Goenpa located under Chapcha Gewog of Chhukha Dzongkhag.
 Therefore, Aum Kangchim is the goddess of Chapcha.

 The Ney is also considered the place from where hell and heaven’s ways are directed.